MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 ---

-Witch out pipeline operator,<br>
+Without pipeline operator,<br>
-there is no easy way to format it:
+there is no easy way to even format this:

 ```javascript
 foreach(